 Who can help me decide if bankruptcy is a solution for me?

-If you are in arrears on your home mortgage you could be eligible for a free PIP consultation under a new State-funded scheme.
-For more details on the scheme click here.
-A list of Personal Insolvency Practitioners participating in the scheme is available here.
+If you are in home mortgage arrears you could be eligible for a free PIP consultation under a new State-funded scheme.